 All timber veneers can display significant natural variations in colour, grain patterns and textures.
 These variations are part of the natural beauty of timber; they are not considered defects.

-In door manufacturing, a show through is when the internal construction of the door has left a slight impression on the “skin” of the door.
-This only happens on doors with a “skin thickness” of around 3mm.
-Normally, a show through is only seen at certain angles or when high-gloss paints are used.
-Show through of components is not considered a defect.
+A show through in door manufacturing occurs when the internal structure of the door has left a slight mark on the “skin” of the door.
+This occurs only on doors with a “skin thickness” of around 3mm.
+Normally, a display through is only visible at certain angles or by using high-gloss paints.
+Component show through is not considered a flaw.

 Warping or bowing refers to the cupping or twisting of timber.
 When it comes to doors, it refers to the distortion within the door itself and not its relationship to jambs or the frame in which it is hung.